neishm/fstd2nc/README.md

                         field in order to be used.
 The default behaviour is to use the vertical record anyway if it's the only one in the file.
+  --diag-as-model-level
+                        Treat diagnostic (near-surface) data as model level '1.0'.
+Normally, this data goes in a separate variable because it has incompatible units for the vertical coordinate.
+Use this option if your variables are getting split with suffixes '_vgrid4' and '_vgrid5', and you'd rather keep both sets of levels together in one variable.
+  --ignore-diag-level   Ignore data on diagnostic (near-surface) height.
   --subgrid-axis        For data on supergrids, split the subgrids along a
                         "subgrid" axis.
 The default is to leave the subgrids stacked together as they are in the RPN file.